 - Review the resulting data and log files.

 Scheduling Extract rule runs

 For more efficient operation, you should schedule run of an Extract rule using a Pega Platform Job Scheduler (for Pega Cloud and on-premises) or from a Windows or UNIX/Linux command-line (for on-premises only).
-For details, see Using the Job Scheduler rule to extract data with BIX and Running a BIX command-line extraction.
+For details, see Using the Job Scheduler rule to extract data with BIX and Running the command-line extract process.

 Executing BIX may result in errors or exceptions being reported.
 These exceptions may relate to syntax errors (in command-line execution), database constraint violations (when exporting to a database), or similar issues.
-For details, see BIX logging.
+For details, see BIX logging and error handling.

 If the Extract rule class is a class group, the query on the source database extracts all WorkObject instances of all classes within the class group.
 If the extract rule class is not a class group, the query on the source database only gets instances of the particular class.

 Forward and backward chaining during BIX extract (on-premises applications only)

 For on-premises clients, in the prconfig file, a setting governs whether forward and backward chaining are enabled during a BIX extract.
 You should disable forward and backward chaining for better throughput when running BIX.
 For details, see Configuring optional prconfig.xml settings.

 ArticleExtract rules overview